In this article, we'll guide you through the main steps of setting up your very own online workshops.

 1. Create a new workshop

 To access your workshops, first log into your platform as an administrator or project moderator.
-In your admin panel, there is now a "Workshops" tab where you can go to access your workshop interface.
+In your admin panel, there is a "Workshops" tab where you can access your workshop interface.

 In the workshop interface, you will see the option to add a new workshop.
 Clicking on this button will prompt you to pick a name and date for your workshop.